joshteng/uptime-monitor/README.md

 A simple downtime monitoring and alert service for all your processes!

 Great for processes and microservices that do not expose any ports or endpoints for monitoring via fabulous services such as Uptime Robot (free version).
+Think push instead of poll.

 ## How it works
 It sends a pushover notification whenever your service stops sending a pulse (see endpoint below).